 You can expect to:

 - Learn about language and thinking in humans through our myths.

 - Develop the ability to formulate and present a scientific argument.

 - Work in teams to research cultural emergence and draft a Wikipedia page to share your findings.

 - Expand on how you think about science in the context of the humanities.

 SLLC280: Mythology of the Oppressed.
 Explore the Human Odyssey from the perspective of information and language about oppression and how the oppressor often becomes oppressed‒and vice-versa.
 Insights from linguistics, cognitive psychology, anthropology, and archeology are brought to bear on how human societies emerge, flourish, and vanish.
-(3 credit course, fulfills General Education requirements of I-Series and Humanities).
+This course meets the General Education requirements of I-Series and Humanities.

 Juan Uriagereka is a linguist who joined the University in 1989.
 He has published a dozen books, including two textbooks on the Minimalist Program and its precursors, as well as many articles and chapters.
 Uriagereka was a founding member of the Linguistics Department.
 He has directed or co-directed 19 dissertations and participated on many others.
 In his capacity as Associate Provost for Faculty he led the approval and promotion of family-friendly policies, regularizing the status of professional-track faculty, organizing leadership forums, and updating promotion and tenure policies.

 His current book projects include the books Biolinguistic Investigations and the Formal Language Hierarchy (Routledge 2018), a monograph in progress on Structure, with Howard Lasnik (MIT Press, forthcoming), and a multidisciplinary project to formulate language structures as linear operators of the sort employed in machine learning.
 He is on a research team that recently received a University of Maryland Grand Challenges institutional grant: Maryland Initiative for Literacy & Equity (MILE).